sile16/python-isilon-scripts/README.md

 cp.py Features
 ==============
 - Copies a source directory to a target directory
-- Can utilize file cloning (uses SSH connections)
+- Can utilize file cloning
 - Uses snaps to create a temporary static source
 - Multithreaded
 - Intelligently connects to multiple nodes in the cluster